Environmental impact EN 15804 +A2

 Additional environmental impacts

-PM – Particulate Matter Emissions
+PM – Particulate Matter emissions

 Unit = Disease incidence

-IRP – Ionizing readition – human health
+IRP –Ionizing radiation – human health

 Unit = kgBq U235 eq